Bennett-David/Climbing-Route-Analysis/README.md

 This repository contains python scripts, data sets, and a report on findings and analysis of rock climbing routes within the western United States.
 This is a project for Career Foundry Data Immersion Course.

-For the final report, click here (insert link when done).
+For the final report, click here: [Analysis of Western Rock Climbing Routes](https://public.tableau.com/app/profile/dave.bennett/viz/AnalysisofWesternUSRockClimbingRoutes/Storyboard?publish=yes).

 ## **Objective**
 There are two overall objectives for this analysis.
 The first is to develop a tool to better help rock climbers decide where to climb in the west based on a variety of factors related to climbing routes.
 Examples include route difficulty, length, and type of climbing.